 - Identify all stakeholders who will be affected by the policy/procedure.

-- Have your industry best practice outcomes been established?
+- Have your industry best practice outcomes been shown?

 - Consult with internal and external stakeholders.